CodeTheDream/wiki-med/README.md

     rake db:migrate

 ### Trouble Shooing
 If this error is displayed:
-    Environment data not found in the schema.
+`Environment data not found in the schema.`

-Enter this in the terminal
+Enter this in the terminal:
 `bin/rails db:environment:set RAILS_ENV=development`
 `rake db:reset`